wayn-r/lovelace-lcars-card/flattened_codebase.md

     let reversed = false;
     for (const propagationTimeline of timelines) {
       if (!propagationTimeline.isReversed) {
-        // Before reversing, ensure the element maintains the correct transform origin for scale animations if (propagationTimeline.transformEffect.type === 'scale' && propagationTimeline.transformEffect.transformOrigin) {
-          // Do nothing - transform origin is handled by captureInitialState or the animation itself.
-          // We should not be manually setting it here for reversal.
-        }

         propagationTimeline.timeline.reverse();
         propagationTimeline.isReversed = true;
         reversed = true;
       } else {
-        // Play forward again, still maintaining transform origin if (propagationTimeline.transformEffect.type === 'scale' && propagationTimeline.transformEffect.transformOrigin) {
-          // Do nothing - transform origin is handled by captureInitialState or the animation itself.
-          // We should not be manually setting it here for reversal.
-        }

         propagationTimeline.timeline.play();
         propagationTimeline.isReversed = false;
         reversed = true;